Detection of Gamma-ray Halos around Nearby Late-type Galaxies: Data and methods

-We repeated our analysis for different energy cuts and different conversion types -- front+back and front only for an increased angular resolution (See Table \ref{tab:e_psf}).
-Our results are presented in the Table \ref{tab:res}.
+We repeated our analysis for different energy cuts and different conversion types -- both front+back and front-converting only for an increased angular resolution (see Table 2 in the Supplemental Material \cite{Supplemental}).
+Our results are presented in Table \ref{tab:res}.

-The maximal signal was achieved for front-converted photons with $E_0=3$~GeV and $R=1.5PSF_{68}(3~\mathrm{GeV})=0.375^{\circ}$: 263 observed photons vs. 171 expected photons, $p-\mathrm{val}=6.0\times10^{-11}$.
-Also our estimates of the probability are conservative at the lower energies, 2 and 3 GeV (front+back conversions), where $R\sim PSF_{68}$.
-In our approach we assumed that all the excess photons were contained inside $R$, and the OFF-regions were free from them.
-However, it is certainly not the case at lower energies with $R\sim PSF_{68}$, where almost a third of the excess photons would spill over into the OFF-regions, artificially increasing the background estimates and diluting the statistical significance of a detection.
-Correcting for the spill-over effect, we would expect $\sim1150$ and $~320$ instead of 1186 and 335 events for energies 2 and 3 GeV correspondingly, and that would greatly decrease the probabilities, to $\sim10^{-11}$ and $\sim10^{-10}$ levels.
-However, for the sake of consistency, we do not quote these values in the Table \ref{tab:res}.
+One should keep in mind that trying different thresholds reduces statistical significance: we investigated spatial extent of the signal and its spectral shape, using higher energy thresholds and different conversion types.
+Also, in order to estimate the spatial extent of the source, we naturally had to try several values of ON-region radius, which again affects the statistical significance.
+However, calculating a precise numerical value for this correction is difficult, as the trials are highly non-independent.
+We do not, therefore, make a correction for trials in the statistical significances quoted below.